-Good Indoor Air Quality (IAQ) is Critically Important
+Good Indoor Air Quality (IAQ) is Critically Important in Hospitality

 The Air Inside These Facilities Can Contain:

 - Carbon monoxide, radon, volatile organic compounds (VOCs)